 Information on disorder prevalence and severity will provide an estimation of the welfare impact of each disorder at a population and breed level.
 This will inform prioritisation of control measures, such as genetic testing, screening at an early age or breed registry intervention to reduce conformational predispositions.
 The project aims to deliver an ongoing, online, companion animal disease surveillance and information system.
 It will monitor trends of disease prevalence and success of control programs over time.

-The study is being conducted by veterinary researchers from the VetCompass consortium led by Associate Professors Navneet Dhand, Jenny-Ann Toribio, Peter Thomson and Professor Paul McGreevy.
+The study is being conducted by veterinary researchers from the VetCompass Australia consortium led by Professor Mark Krockenberger and Associate Professor Navneet Dhand.

-The study requires animal health records (a clinical data extract) to be exported to the VetCompass database at a designated interval.
-Records are the normal ones taken in a veterinary consultation.The project is designed so there is no cost and minimal inconvenience to your practice.
+The study requires animal health records (an extract of clinical information and related documents and data, including clinical pathology and medical imaging) to be exported to the VetCompass Australia database at a designated interval.
+Records are the normal ones taken or collected as part of the veterinary consultation.The project is designed to be of minimal cost and inconvenience to your practice.